mo1515/Biggo/README.md

 Indexing: An inverted index is constructed using MapReduce (Java).

 Backend: The search backend is built with Node.js, providing fast and responsive query processing and result retrieval.

+Frontend: A simple, user-friendly web interface built with HTML, CSS, and JavaScript to allow users to search and view ranked results efficiently with multiple views.